 \paragraph{\textbf{Outline.}} We start by reviewing all the theoretical concepts needed to make the exposition in this section formal.
-In \Cref{sse:RPthm} we state and prove the main result of this chapter, namely we give an explicit construction of a geometric rough path above any given path $x\in C^\gamma(\R^d)$.
-Next, in \Cref{sse:aRP} we extend this result to the wider class of anisotropic geometric rough paths.
+In \Cref{sse:RPthm} we state and prove the main result of this chapter.
+We extend the notion of rough path and we give an explicit construction of such a generalized rough path above any given path $x\in C^\gamma$.
+Next, in \Cref{sse:aRP} we extend this result to the class of anisotropic geometric rough paths.
 Finally, in \Cref{sse:bRP} we connect our construction with M. Gubinelli's branched rough paths, and we extend M. Hairer and D. Kelly's work in \Cref{sss:RPHK}.
 We also explore possible connections with renormalisation in \Cref{sss:mod} by studying how our construction behaves under modification of the underlying paths.
-Then, we connect this approach with a recent work by Bruned, Chevyrev, Friz and Preiß \cite{Bruned2017} in \Cref{sss:BCFP} who borrowed ideas from the theory of Regularity Structures \cite{Bruned2016,Hairer2014d} and proposed a renormalisation procedure for geometric and branched rough paths \cite{Bruned2017} based on pre-Lie morphisms.
+Then, we connect this approach with a recent work by Bruned, Chevyrev, Friz and Preiß \cite{Bruned2017} in \Cref{sss:BCFP}, who borrowed ideas from the theory of Regularity Structures \cite{BHZ,Hairer2014d} and proposed a renormalisation procedure for geometric and branched rough paths \cite{Bruned2017} based on pre-Lie morphisms.

 The main difference between our result and the BCFP procedure is that they consider translation only by time-independent factors, whereas --under reasonable hypotheses-- we are also able to handle general translations depending on the time parameter.
 We also mention that some further algebraic aspects of renormalisation in rough paths have been recently developed in \cite{Bruned2018}.